-Section I- Introduction
+Section I - Introduction

-The Low Income Housing Tax Credit Program (the "LIHTC Program") was enacted under Section 42 of the Internal Revenue Code (IRC) of 1986, as amended (the "Code") to promote the development of affordable and workforce housing.
-The Qualified Allocation Plan (the "2017 QAP") has been developed by the Louisiana Housing Corporation (the "Corporation" or "LHC"), in compliance with Section 42 of the Code.
+The Low Income Housing Tax Credit Program (the LIHTC Program) was enacted under Section 42 of the Internal Revenue Code (IRC) of 1986, as amended, (the Code) to promote the development of affordable and workforce housing.
+The 2018 Qualified Allocation Plan (the 2018 QAP) has been developed by the Louisiana Housing Corporation (the Corporation or LHC), in compliance with Section 42 of the Code.

-The Corporation's intent is to maximize the production of suitable, accessible, affordable residential rental units that are added to the state's housing supply and to prevent the loss of existing residential rental housing by encouraging the rehabilitation of affordable rental housing units.
+The Corporation's intent is to maximize the production of decent, safe, affordable, energy efficient residential rental units to be added to the State's housing supply.
+The Corporation also seeks to prevent the loss of existing residential rental housing by encouraging the preservation of the current stock of affordable rental housing units.
+To ensure that new LIHTC properties remain affordable for the duration of the extended use period, LHC will require all applicants to waive their right to submit a qualified contract as a condition of receiving an allocation of tax credits.